michaelrussell4/runic-reflections/content/poetry/Inscrutable Attention.md

 # Notes

 Consciousness, subject of the poem, evades detection, once again ([ref](https://www.nature.com/articles/s41586-025-08888-1)).
+Cryptic references are all that seem appropriate for the nebulous concept of consciousness.
+All that's clear, is that we don't understand what we're talking about when it comes to this subject.
+We're like apes trying to figure out how the mountains on the horizon eat the sun each evening; we're drowning in the hopelessness of our ignorant presuppositions.